Perfect supercurrent diode efficiency in chiral nanotube-based weak links: Discussion

 Evaluating the upper bounds on $\eta$ we see $\eta \rightarrow 1$ as $ I_c/I_0 = \gamma L R / 2\hat{\Phi} \rightarrow 0, $ see Fig.~\ref{fig:diode}(b).
 This limit is, in principle, achieved by optimizing the extrinsic contribution $\hat{\Phi}/LR$ to dominate over the intrinsic contribution $\gamma$ determined by the superfluid stiffness of the chiral nanotube (i.e. $m_1,m_2,\kappa_1,\lambda$).
 Here $p_y^{(0)}$ cannot be arbitrarily enhanced by decreasing $R$ since a larger kinetic energy of the condensate eventually leads to a suppression of the superconducting state~\cite{He2023}.
 Then the key parameter for optimizing $\eta$ is a small junction length $L$, as shown in Fig.~\ref{fig:diode}(c-d).
 Figure~\ref{fig:diode}(c) presents $\eta$ versus $\theta$ for a moderate junction length $L/R = 10$.
 Here $\eta$ achieves maximum values gradually approaching $0.7$ when $\hat{\Phi}$ is increased to $0.5$.
 However, when $L/R = 1$, Fig.~\ref{fig:diode}(d) shows that $\eta$ quickly approaches nearly perfect diode efficiency ($\eta = 1$) as $\hat{\Phi}$ increases beyond $0.2$.
 We quantify the dominance of this extrinsic contribution in terms of a geometric quantity $\eta = \sin \Theta$ where $\Theta = \arctan(I_0 / I_c)$, which implies $\eta$ is bounded to values $\vert \eta \vert \le 1$.
 Thus, in principle it is possible to achieve perfect diode efficiency without non-equilibrium effects~\cite{Souto2024, Su2024, Valentini2024}.
-Practically speaking, $\eta$ can only approach the ideal limit since $\frac{m_1}{m_0} + \cos 2\theta > 0$ in this chiral nanotube system since we assumed $m_0 < m_1$ (as is typically the case), but there is not a fundamental restriction against $m_0 = m_1$.
+Practically speaking, $\eta$ can only approach the ideal limit since $\frac{m_1}{m_0} + \cos 2\theta > 0$ in this chiral nanotube system since we assumed $m_0 < m_1$ (as is typically the case), but there is not a fundamental restriction against $m_0 = m_1$ where we also found numerically in Fig.~\ref{fig:fig2}(c) that $\eta$ approaches unity.
+The key ingredients we identify in our work to realize perfect SDE in a weak link are: (i) an anisotropic superfluid stiffness and (ii) fluxoid quantization associated with the applied axial magnetic field which gives rise to a non-reciprocal persistent current across the JJ.
+The existence of a non-reciprocal persistent current in the JJ is not constrained to the vicinity of the superconducting critical temperature; thus, we expect our analysis to also be relevant at low temperatures.